aws-samples/eks-workshop-v2/website/docs/autoscaling/workloads/cluster-proportional-autoscaler/index.md

 **Ladder**

 * This scaling method uses a step function to determine the ratio of nodes:replicas and/or cores:replicas
 * The step ladder function uses the datapoint for core and node scaling from the ConfigMap.
-The lookup which yields the hugher number of replicas will be used as the target scaling number.
+The lookup which yields the higher number of replicas will be used as the target scaling number.
 * Either one of the `coresPerReplica` or `nodesPerReplica` could be omitted
 * Replicas can be set to 0 (unlike in linear mode)
 * Scaling to 0 replicas could be used to enable optional features as a cluster grows